wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 For tutorials and sample code with more complex Node.js applications, or for other topics about how to use Node.js in Azure, see the [Node.js Developer Center](/develop/nodejs/).

 > [AZURE.NOTE]
+
-> To complete this tutorial, you need a Windows Azure account.
+> To complete this tutorial, you need a Azure account.
 If you don't have an account, you can [activate your Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) or [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
 >
 > If you want to get started with Azure before you sign up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/).
-There, you can immediately create a short-lived starter web app in Azureâno credit card required, and no commitments.
+There, you can immediately create a short-lived starter web app in Azure—no credit card required, and no commitments.
+
+
+> To complete this tutorial, you need a Azure account.
+If you don't have an account, you can [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
+

 ## Create a web app and enable Git publishing